 Invest worthy Antique Jewelry is at the top of the luxury ladder and appearing more and more on the 'must-have' list of the fashion-conscious consumers who are trading higher to unique, exclusive one-of-a-kind products like rare and beautiful antique jewels!

-The trickle down effect means that emerging regions of wealth in the Asian markets, Middle East, India and China are fast becoming the engines of growth for the 21st century, and posed to steer the direction of the luxury Jewelry market.
+The trickle-down effect means that emerging regions of wealth in the Asian markets, Middle East, India, and China are fast becoming the engines of growth for the 21st century, and posed to steer the direction of the luxury jewelry market.

 Each day, more and more Chinese are lifted out of poverty.
 It is estimated that by 2025 China’s middle- class will be the largest in the world, more than 600 million strong.
-At that point the Chinese middle-class will be nearly twice the size of the entire population of the United States (based on US Census Berea estimates).
+At that point, the Chinese middle-class will be nearly twice the size of the entire population of the United States (based on US Census Berea estimates).

-Factor in the price risks associated with a middle-class that will comprises over 50% of the global population in less than 20 years and gold just over $800 an ounce is a real bargain, Check that; invest in gold - it's a steal at these levels.
+Factor in the price risks associated with a middle-class that will comprise over 50% of the global population in less than 20 years and gold just over $800 an ounce is a real bargain, Check that; invest in gold - it's a steal at these levels.